pauldowman/gitmodel/README.md

 Database file structure
 -----------------------

+The database is stored in a human-editable format.
+Simply do "git checkout -f" and you'll see directories and files.

 Each type of object is stored in a top-level directory (this is analogous to ActiveRecord tables), and each object is stored in a subdirectory which is named using the object's id (i.e. the primary key).
-Attributes that are Ruby types (strings, numbers, hashes, arrays, whatever) are stored in a file named attributes.json and large binary attributes ("blobs") are stored in their own files.
+Attributes that are Ruby types (strings, numbers, hashes, arrays, whatever) are stored in a file named attributes.json and binary attributes ("blobs") are stored in their own files.

 For example, the database for the example above would have a directory structure that looks like this:

 * db-root
   * comments